 A new LCD high-contrast instrument panel provides all the pertinent info, and the bar-graph tachometer and gear indicator, which I watch most, are easy to read.
 What I loved about the dash and switchgear was the lack of details and buttons for electronic riding aids.
 No need to fuss about which button does what.
 Just get on with it, and that’s exactly what we did all day long.

 The 2022 Yamaha YZF-R7 is a supersport bike for the masses.
-More performance than an R3, but more accessible than an R1 on all fronts.
-The R7 could be the perfect bike for someone who wants to sharpen their skills on back roads or try their hand at club racing.
+More performance than an R3, but more accessible than an R6 or R1 on all fronts.
+The R7 could be the perfect bike for someone who wants to sharpen their skills on back roads or try their hand at track days or club racing.
 Less money spent on the bike means more money available for tires — and a sticky set will last a lot longer!
 Yamaha has done a fine job producing a motorcycle that’s the perfect blend of accessibility and capability.

 2022 Yamaha YZF-R7 Specs